rarcifa/ethereum-evm-client/README.md

 - `getBalanceOf(accountAddress, contractAddress)`: Fetches the balance of specified ERC721 tokens for an account.
 - `getOwnerOf(contractAddress)`: Fetches the owner address of a specific ERC721 token.
 - `getTokenUri(contractAddress)`: Fetches the URI pointing to the metadata of the ERC721 token.

+### Erc1155 Methods

+- `getBalanceOf(accountAddress, contractAddress, tokenId)`: Fetches the balance of a specific token ID for an ERC1155 token at a given account address.
+- `getBalanceOfBatch(accountAddresses, contractAddress, tokenIds)`: Fetches the balances for multiple token IDs at multiple account addresses for ERC1155 tokens.

 ## Contributing